4 Crypto Tax Myths You Need to Know

 TurboTax Tip:

-The American Infrastructure Bill of 2021 makes cryptocurrency exchanges required to send 1099-B forms starting in tax year 2023.
-Until then, if you don’t receive a Form 1099-B from your crypto exchange, you must still report all crypto sales or exchanges on your taxes.
+The American Infrastructure Bill of 2021 requires cryptocurrency exchanges to send 1099-B forms starting in tax year 2023.
+Before then, if you didn't receive a Form 1099-B from your crypto exchange, you still have to report all crypto sales or exchanges on your taxes.

 Crypto Tax Myth #2 - The blockchain is fully anonymous and the IRS can’t trace your crypto transaction activity.